refinedev/refine/.changeset/pink-donuts-unite.md

 Added a check for repeated relational fields and excluded the duplicate fields from the generated code according to the context of the inferencer.
 In `list` and `show` actions fields with displayable values are preferred over the fields with relational values.
 In `edit` and `create` actions, fields with relational values are preferred over the fields with displayable values.

 For example, if a `posts` resource item has both `category_id` (`number` or `string`) and `category` (record with key `title` and `id`) fields.
 The `list` and `show` actions will use the `category` field and the `edit` and `create` actions will use the `category_id` field.

+## Ability to hide code viewer in production

+Added an option `hideCodeViewerInProduction` to hide code viewer components in production environments.
+This is added for presentational purposes and keep in mind that the Inferencer components are not meant for production use and may generate broken code.